< prev index next >

 + * configuration}.
 The default configuration has a {@code ThreadFactory} that creates

-+ * unnamed {@linkplain Thread##virtual-threads virtual threads}, is unnamed for
++ * unnamed {@linkplain Thread##virtual-threads virtual threads}, does not name the

 *